-5.11.
+4.10.
 Waiving Requirements

 Waiving requirements is defined as satisfying degree or programmatic requirements by means other than those specified in the Academic Catalog.
-If a requirement waiver is not specified in the Academic Catalog, programs are not permitted to waive requirements or reduce the total number of credits required to obtain the degree, unless an exception is granted by the Vice Provost for Research and Dean of Graduate Studies or designee.
+If a requirement waiver is not specified in the Academic Catalog, programs are not permitted to waive requirements or reduce the total number of credits required to obtain the degree, unless an exception is granted by the Dean of Graduate Studies or designee.

 Teaching units may modify the text for their programs in the Academic Catalog to delineate specific alternate means to meet degree or programmatic requirements.
 Such modifications to the Academic Catalog must follow proper procedures for changing a graduate program and must justify how mastery of the requirements' academic content is demonstrated by the alternative means.

-5.12.
+4.11.
 Graduation